Shal09/Projects_GWU/README.md

 Dataset Description: Dataset is taken from
 Kaggle: https://www.kaggle.com/datasets/alexandrakim2201/spotify-dataset

-52,702 rows and 2 columns Text and label.
+52,702 rows and 2 columns

-Text Contains reviews of application and label "POSITIVE" or "NEGATIVE" based on its sentiment.
+Text Contains reviews of application and label  are "POSITIVE" or "NEGATIVE".